top of page

 2. What do you need to take

 The night before your test make sure you have all the documents you need to show at your test ready.
-Your Learner's Permit is most important.
+Your physical Learner's Permit is most important.
 Overseas applicants may require other documentation.

 It can also be helpful to choose what you’re going to wear on your test day the night before too.